Code-Institute-Submissions/CI_PP5_Alpha_Exchange/README.md

 <br>

 ### Profile Page
-- The profile page is used to view a users profile information and order history.
+- The profile page is used to view a users profile information, liked products and order history.
-- From the profile page a user is able to update their personal details.
+- From the profile page a user is able to update their personal details, navigate to their liked items and view a previous order details.
 - User stories covered: 16, 17
 <details><summary>Profile Page</summary>
 <img src="documentation/features/profile-page.jpg">